July 16, 2019 | Dog Bites

 While all dogs can have a propensity to be dangerous depending on the situation, Doberman’s are one of the most common instigators of dog bite attacks.
-Doberman’s have a bite force of around 305 PSI, and their small, yet sharp jaw allows this dog breed to rapidly bite someone in succession.
+Doberman has a bite force of around 305 PSI, and their small, yet sharp jaw allows this dog breed to rapidly bite someone in succession.
 The most commonly reported types of Doberman attacks include:

 - Stray dog attacks